 Regular meetings with your Executive’s direct reports

-Last but not least you should schedule regular meetings (over a coffee or something equally informal) with your Executive’s direct reports so that you get a sense of where the business is going from different points of view.
+Last but not least, you should schedule regular meetings (over a coffee or something equally informal) with your Executive’s direct reports to get a sense of where the business is going from different points of view.

-If your Executive works well with their direct reports, likes and trusts their team, then you should make sure that you have as much access to them as you can.
+If your Executive works well with their direct reports and likes and trusts their team, you should ensure you have as much access to them as possible.

 These people are making the business happen, and you need to know their goals and objectives too.

-For Assistants, the time they spend with their Executive in a one to one setting is so necessary and enables them to get on with all the tasks that require just that little bit of input from their boss.
+For Assistants, the time they spend with their Executive in a one-to-one setting is necessary and enables them to get on with all the tasks that require just that little bit of input from their boss.

-But, as I’ve heard many many times, there are lots of you out there who do not get one to one time, or you have ad hoc meetings as and when you can squeeze five minutes into a packed schedule.
+But, as I’ve heard many times, many of you out there do not get one-to-one time, or you have ad hoc meetings as and when you can squeeze five minutes into a packed schedule.

-Or, as I’ve also heard you don’t get any time with your Executive and you are left without a clue about specific tasks and how to proceed.
-So, today I thought I would share with you the six things to stop doing in your one to one meetings with your boss.
+Or, as I’ve also heard, you don’t get any time with your Executive, and you are left without a clue about specific tasks and how to proceed.
+So, today I thought I would share the six things to stop doing in your one-to-one meetings with your boss.

-- Stop calling it a one to one.
+Stop calling it a one-to-one.
 This is my first and crucial point.
-The one to one should be used to update your Executive on work in progress and tasks that require their input.
-You know how precious their time is so why call the meeting a one to one when it is a meeting about business-critical decisions.
-Change the name of the meeting to ‘business update’ will show the importance of the meeting in your Executive’s diary.
+The one-to-one should update your Executive on work in progress and tasks that require their input.
+You know how precious their time is, so why call the meeting a one-to-one when it is a meeting about business-critical decisions?
+Changing the name of the meeting to ‘business update’ will show the importance of the meeting in your Executive’s diary.

-- Stop making it about you.
-Once you have changed the name of the meeting, it is time to change the tone of the meeting.
-This time should not be used to catch up on how you are feeling about work, or your career development (you should have separate quarterly meetings about that).
-Instead, use this time to work through the urgent matters that are critical to you and to your Executive.
-The meeting should be structured, professional and thorough.
+Stop making it about you.
+Once you have changed the name of the meeting, it is time to change the tone of the discussion.
+This time should not be used to catch up on how you feel about work or your career development (you should have separate quarterly meetings about that).
+Instead, use this time to work through the urgent matters critical to you and your Executive.
+The discussion should be structured, professional and thorough.

-- Stop trying to get through everything on your to-do list.
+Stop trying to get through everything on your to-do list.
 You should have a minimum of half an hour a day with your Executive to go through the essential things on your list.
-Before going into the meeting, think about what the vital messages are that you need to give to your Executive.
+Before going into the meeting, think about the vital messages you need to give to your Executive.
 What do you need from them?
-You shouldn’t bombard them with every little detail or every task that requires their attention.
+It would be best if you didn’t bombard them with every bit of detail or every task that requires their attention.
 Some things can wait, and some things are not urgent at that given point in time.
-Think about the overall objectives for that week and month.
+Instead, think about the overall objectives for that week and month.
 What is required to move those forward?

-- Stop sitting back and letting your Executive control the meeting.
+Stop sitting back and letting your Executive control the meeting.
 This is your meeting, so make sure you participate.
 What do you want from the meeting?
 What information do you need to take your tasks forward?
-You work together in a partnership, so you need decisions and details from each other to progress your work.
-There will be times that you are a sounding board for your Executive, and that is great.
-Make sure you judge each meeting on their
+You work together in a partnership, so you need decisions and details to progress your work.
+There will be times when you are a sounding board for your Executive, which is excellent.
+Make sure you judge each meeting on their own merits.

-- Stop leaving without any actions.
-If your Executive is in full flow, giving you more work.
-It can be hard to stop them before the meeting is over and asking for their decision on something.
+Stop leaving without any actions.
+If your Executive is in full flow, giving you more work, it can be hard to stop them and ask for their decision on something.
 Use your judgement.
 Sometimes the work that you need isn’t as important.
-But, if it is.
-Make sure you ask the question and get the decision you need to action the task.
+But if it is.
+Make sure you ask the question.
 If it is business-critical to you.
 Ask the question!

-- Stop taking the meeting out of the diary.
+Stop taking the meeting out of the diary.
 My final point.
-When your Executive already has a packed schedule it can be the easiest thing in the world to take your meeting out of the diary.
+When your Executive already has a packed schedule, taking your meeting out of the diary can be the easiest thing.
 Do not do this!
-It devalues the necessary time you need with your Executive and it devalues your work.
+It devalues the necessary time you need with your Executive and your work.
 So stop doing it!